Document Type : Research Paper

 Methodology

-Iran is located between 25 and 40 degrees north latitude and near the tropic of cancer and corresponds to the desert belt of the world and in the heart of the arid region of the Middle East and Southwest Asia.
-In general, drought, water scarcity and low rainfall and hot and dry climate are inherent and geographical features of the Central Plateau of Iran.
-However, this arid, semi-arid and low-rainfall region has been one of the great cradles of human civilization and the origin of Iran's glorious culture and civilization.
+Iran is between 25 and 40 degrees north latitude and near the tropic of Cancer.
+It corresponds to the desert belt of the world and is in the heart of the arid region of the Middle East and Southwest Asia.
+In general, drought, water scarcity, low rainfall, and hot and dry climate are inherent geographical features of the Central Plateau of Iran.
+However, this arid, semi-arid, and low-rainfall region has been one of the great cradles of human civilization and the origin of Iran's glorious culture and civilization.
 This great civilization and its historical continuity are based on the optimal management of water resources and the invention of water mechanisms compatible with the arid climate of Iran.
-Iran is one of the great civilizations that has a rich indigenous culture and knowledge in the field of groundwater resources management and adaptation to water shortage conditions and has been able to manage this vital element well in both supply and demand for many years.
-The arrival of modernity in Iran and the increasing trend of technological developments in recent decades and the influence of political-economic ideas of Fordism and neo-liberalism and the originality of production and consumerism and with the slogan of economic growth, increased the demand for water.
-So that from 13 thousand deep wells and 33 thousand semi-deep wells in 1972-1973 to more than 210 thousand deep wells and about 600 thousand semi-deep wells in 2017-2018.
-The fever of economic growth, the expansion of agriculture, and water supply for cities and metropolises created a movement of dam-making and control of surface water runoff.
-So that from 19 large dams before the Islamic Revolution of 1979 to 41 dams in the years 1989 to 1997 during the construction government (Hashemi Rafsanjani) and 89 dams in the reform government (Khatami) and 146 dams in the government of Mehrvarzi (Ahmadinejad) and in total to 176 large reservoir dams reached equilibrium government (Ruhani).
-The growth rate of Iran's population and the growing cities and urbanism and lifestyle changes based on welfare and consumerism indicators, has sharply increased the per capita water consumption in Iran.
-From the population of about 19 million in Iran in 1335 to about 80 million in 2017 and during 6 decades more than quadrupled.
+Iran is one of the great civilizations with a rich indigenous culture and knowledge in groundwater resources management and adaptation to water shortage conditions.
+It has managed this vital element well in supply and demand for many years.
+The arrival of modernity in Iran, the increasing trend of technological developments in recent decades, the influence of political-economic ideas of Fordism and neo-liberalism, and the originality of production and consumerism, along with the slogan of economic growth, increased the water demand.
+So, from 13 thousand deep wells and 33 thousand semi-deep wells in 1972-1973 to more than 210 thousand deep wells and about 600 thousand semi-deep wells in 2017-2018.
+The fever of economic growth, the expansion of agriculture, and the water supply for cities and metropolises created a movement of dam-making and control of surface water runoff.
+So, from 19 large dams before the Islamic Revolution of 1979 to 41 dams in the years 1989 to 1997 during the construction government (Hashemi Rafsanjani), 89 dams in the reform government (Khatami), and 146 dams in the government of Mehrvarzi (Ahmadinejad) and in total to 176 large reservoir dams reached equilibrium government (Ruhani).
+The growth rate of Iran's population, as well as the growing cities, urbanism, and lifestyle changes based on welfare and consumerism indicators, have sharply increased Iran's per capita water consumption from a population of 19 million in Iran in 1956 to about 80 million in 2017 and during 6 decades more than quadrupled.
 All the policies of growth and increase in demand for water took place while Iran's renewable water resources were stable and even decreased due to continuous droughts and climate change.
+Insufficiency of water resources, declining aquifers, drying rivers and lakes and wetlands, and lack of stable water supply have caused water stress and widespread public dissatisfaction, especially among farmers and ranchers.
+This situation has gradually found political and security aspects following various protests and riots

 Keywords